 All efforts were completed under NOAA’s Marine Mammal Health and Stranding Response Program Permit #18786

-Kathi Koontz is Oceanic Society's Bay Area Programs Manager.
+Kathi Koontz is director of California Whale Rescue and Oceanic Society's former Bay Area Programs Manager.
 Her passion for the ocean includes work as a whales-in-distress responder through NOAA's Marine Mammal Health and Stranding Response Program.
 Kathi is an avid diver, snorkeler, and advocate for marine wildlife.
 She has a degree in Industrial Engineering from Purdue University and spends as much time as she can underwater.